Niatomi/matrix-screen-saver/README.md

 * JavaScript

 Description:
-Make a site that on start button makes something like this:
+Make a site that on start button makes something like this, but with more opacity and light changing and imposition of chars:

 <p align="center">
   <img src="https://www.saversplanet.com/pics/matrix_big.jpg">